ruby/yaml/README.md

 ## Security

+This module is safe to load untrusted YAML as `Psych.load`, which calls `Psych.safe_load` is used.
-Do not use YAML to load untrusted data.
-Doing so is unsafe and could allow malicious input to execute arbitrary code inside your application.
+Do not use `YAML.unsafe_load` with untrusted data as doing so will allow malicious input to execute arbitrary code inside your application.

 ## History